wpanas/wpanas.github.io/_posts/2019-10-20-mongo-write-concern.md

 categories: ['programming']
 ---

+# What is MongoDB?

 [MongoDB](https://www.mongodb.com/) is flexible NoSQL database.
 It stores data as documents - data structures based on name-value pairs.
 Values can be nested name-value pairs, arrays of values or simple scalars.
 This allows you to build complex data structures.

 MongoDB allows you to setup when you consider data to be written.
 It might seem strange to you, but let me explain, why this option is even available.

-First of all, when you save data to Mongo, it doesn't have to be save on-disk.
+First of all, when you save data to Mongo, it doesn't have to be save on-disk straight away.
+It is stored in memory.

-// todo describe journaling

-// todo describe acknowlagement

-# Standalone

-On-disk journal is the only option available in single `mongod` environment.
-There is no other nodes, that can acknowledge a write operation.

-# Cluster
+# CAP theorem

 If you consider using MongoDB or any NoSQL database, you should know about [Brewer's theorem](https://en.wikipedia.org/wiki/CAP_theorem).
 Eric Brewer states that network partitioned database can't be simultaneously available and consistent.